New image for Pro landing page - diver looking up

 • Experienced scuba instructors with a boat captain’s license can make very good money working on a superyacht and teaching private scuba lessons.

-• It’s also important to consider the personal benefits of completing divemaster or dive instructor training.
+• It’s also important to consider the personal benefits of completing Divemaster or dive instructor training.
 One of the most common comments from PADI Pros is how their training helped them succeed in the “real world”.

 What is the highest paying scuba diving job?